isomerpages/sndgo-careers/_tech-careers/5-sensors-and-internet-of-things.md

 ### **Sensors & Internet of Things**

-Harness the many possibilities Sensors and the Internet of Things (SIOT) can bring about, across anything and everything from Smart homes and gardens, to large-scale assisted living ecosystems and community wellness enablers.
+Harness the many possibilities Sensors and the Internet of Things (SIOT) can bring about, across anything and everything from smart homes and gardens, to large-scale assisted living ecosystems, community wellness enablers and state-of-the-art public security systems.

-Our SIOT solutions help to improve efficiency, efficacy, and innovation of public service and public service officers in performing city operations and delivering citizen-centric services.
-We empower our engineers to take charge of the end-to-end engineering process while providing the resources to build, architect and deploy products and digital services.
+Our SIOT solutions improve the efficiency and efficacy of public service officers in performing city operations and delivering citizen-centric services.
+As a SIOT engineer, you are empowered to take charge of the end-to-end engineering process, working alongside passionate and technically competent co-workers to build and deploy platforms and system that scale from 1 to 1,000,000.

-On our team, you’ll work on meaningful projects that impact the nation.
-For instance, we’ve already innovated and prototyped SIOT solutions to meet the needs of diverse groups – from the elderly (IoT Panic Alert Button) to people with special needs (assistive technology such as eCanvas) to the general populace (TraceTogether Tokens for contact tracing).
+Join one of our many teams on meaningful projects that impact the nation.
+The Smart Nation Sensor Platform (SNSP) connects a shared network of sensors that collects and analyses data to enable smarter decisions on city planning and the delivery of citizen-centric public services.
+Or build the next surveillance and sensemaking system that is a force-multiplier for the system and brain of our homeland security forces.
+Our SIOT solutions meet the needs of diverse groups – from the elderly (IoT Panic Alert Button) to people with special needs (eCanvas assistive technology) to the general populace (TraceTogether Tokens for contact tracing).
 There’s much more to come.

 ### **Hear from our tech talents**